-You spend so much of your life at work.
-So when your job isn’t working for you, it’s more than a mere inconvenience.
+You spend a tremendous amount of your life at work.
+So when your job isn’t working out for you, it’s more than a mere inconvenience.
 The day-in and day-out misery you feel can affect every part of your life — even your sleep.

 But before you go running for the shiny “new job” door, you might want to look at what’s really going on.
 And if there’s anything you can do to fix it right where you are.

 Here are some things that may be causing you to feel your job isn’t working for you.
 And don’t forget … there may be more than one reason at play.

 - Daily tasks are boring to you.
 Maybe you took the job just for the money, hoping you’d get into it.
 But as time goes on, you want to scream “I’m so bored!!!”

 - You find that the company business doesn’t appeal to you.
 Again, you may have needed a job.
 But as you look around for better opportunities where you are, nothing grabs you.

 - Coworkers are annoying.
 Well, this can happen even in a job you otherwise like.
 And as much as you try to ignore them, your workdays become about them, rather than you and your needs.